James Pickens Jr.: Personal life

 Pickens married Gina Taylor, a former member of Musique, on May 27, 1984 and has two children.
 In his spare time Pickens can be found horseback riding and roping cattle.
 He is a member of the United States Team Roping Championship and competes in roping events across the country.
 He owns an American Quarter Horse named Smokey.

 James's two children, Carl Pickens and Gavyn Pickens, are both pursuing careers in show business.
 His son Carl is working on a Hip-Hop career and can be seen in various television appearances, including Hangin' with Mr. Cooper where he appeared alongside his long-time friend Omar Gooding.
 His father James Pickens Sr. worked for the City of Cleveland.

+In November 2025, Pickens announced he was diagnosed with prostate cancer.
+Later that same month, he announced he was cancer-free.